Subodh2044/Final_Project/README.md

 * What factors are key to airline passenger satisfaction?
 * What machine learning model is the best predictor of airline passenger satisfaction?

-*Include?
-(How can we improve the machine learning classification technique to understand the key features that correlate with the variable being predicted?)
-(Is it known if a new customer can be satisfied or not, based on their personal information such as : gender, age, type of travel ... ?)

 ## Technology
 The detail technology we used is in the link
 ![technology.md](https://github.com/Subodh2044/Final_Project/blob/Sungil/technology.md)